e-apostolidis/AC-SUM-GAN/README.md

 --input_size: The size of the input feature vectors (1024 for GoogLeNet features).
 --hidden_size: The hidden size of the LSTM units.
 --num_layers: The number of layers of each LSTM network.
---regularization_factor: The value of the reguralization factor (ranges from 0.0 to 1.0).
+--regularization_factor: The value of the regularization factor (ranges from 0.0 to 1.0).
 --entropy_coef: The entropy regularization coefficient delta (0.1 in this implementation).
 --n_epochs: Number of training epochs.
 --clip: The gradient clipping parameter.